srose99/frameworks_and_languages_module/docs/01a introduction.md

     3. Haskell (X)
     4. Prolog
     5. Java
-6. What are websockets used for?
+6. What are WebSockets used for?
     1. Downloading files from websites
     2. Used to serve websites sites via HTTP on a known port
-    3. Websockets are an abstract concept
+    3. WebSockets are an abstract concept based on REST
-    4. Enabling browser based apps to have ongoing bi-directional communication (X)
+    4. Browser based apps to have persistent bi-directional communication (X)
+    5. Accelerates websites with use of more modern protocols
 7. `git pull --rebase` is used for
     1. Refreshing a repository content with the upstream
     2. Replaying local commits over remote changes to make a linear history (X)